Stranger: Nice dress.

 It is not enough to achieve the right fit; introverts must also justify the reason for applying a concept.

-Whether it’s political theory, military history, or legal analysis, introverts must create philosophies that give credence and foundation for the relevance of a remedy.
+Whether it’s political theory, military history, or legal analysis, introverts must create philosophies that give credence and foundation to the relevance of a remedy.

 Executing the process